Pre-emptive Pain Management

 It is a lot more complex that most people have ever imagined.
 Click the link for an in-depth discussion of pain management.
 As complicated as pain management is, there are three basic principles:

-With Pre-emptive, Multi-modal Pain Management, we start to control pain well before the surgery even begins.
+With Pre-emptive, Multi-modal Pain Management, we start to control pain well before the surgery ever begins.

-- For Dogs, we start by giving an injection of a potent opioid pain medication, similar to morphine or Demerol.
+- Next we give an injection of a potent opioid pain medication, similar to morphine or Demerol.

-- During the actual surgery we use local anesthetics at the incision site, kind of like the dentist, to further block pain.
+- During surgery we use local anesthetics at the incision site, kind of like the dentist, to further block pain.

-- In addition, the patient’s IV fluid bag is medicated with some of the same medications that were used before anesthesia was induced.
+- In addition, the patient’s IV fluid bag is fortified with two medications that act on a spinal level to further dampen the pain response.

 - After surgery we give a second injection of heavy-duty opioid pain medication

-- And finally, the patients are started the evening of surgery on the ibuprofen-like take-home medication.
+- And finally, the patients are also started the evening of surgery on the ibuprofen-like take-home pain medication.

 - Cats are similar, but the program is modified to suit their unique metabolism.

-This may sound like a lot of medication, but it is really very safe.
+Now, this may sound like a lot of medication

-Because we use several different medications, we are able to use lower doses of each so that we get all the beneficial effects while minimizing the adverse effects.
-Pre-emptive, Multi-modal Pain Management is much, much better than just the pills often used for post-op pain relief.
-This is the kind of pain management you would get if you went in for surgery.
+Rest assured, it is realy very safe.
+Because we use multiple medications, we are able to use lower doses of each so that we get all the beneficial effects while minimizing the adverse effects.
+This type of pain management also allows us to use very low doses of our primary anesthetic, resulting in much more stable blood pressures during surgery.
+Pre-emptive, Multi-modal Pain Management is much, much better than just taking some pills after surgery.

 We recommend it because of the increased pain control, comfort, and stress relief it provides.